frank-ventures/didit-reddit-upvote-fork-fix/README.md

 # Frankies Fixes and Trail of Test

+The point of this project was that [the initial version we cloned was broken in a few places](https://github.com/shaunchurch/didit-reddit-upvote-example) and needed testing, fixing and once "working", some stretch goals implemented.

 ## Setup

 - First, after making a fork and getting everything cloned down, I setup the .env.local.
 This process was simple enough to do by following the video guide by the Senior Dev.
 I also used `npx auth secret` to generate a secret for the `AUTH_SECRET` variable.